Pro-Tip

 Finding food and other resupplies items isn’t difficult on the Tour Divide.
 Most times resupply options are 100 miles or less apart.
 Many have raced/toured the route before you, so they found all your options already.
 The Adventured Cycling Association maps are a great source of what’s available along the route and are a great resource.

-Below you’ll find our free resources and one’s for purchase to help you plan your resupply.
+The Project offers very basic free resources and also our very detailed Planning Aids for purchase to help you plan your resupply.
 Their fluid resources so they’re always changing and if one chooses to use it they do so with the knowledge that the information though checked thoroughly could contain errors.

 If you find any or know of other options that should be added to the sheet please send us an email.